exercism/go/exercises/concept/need-for-speed/.docs/instructions.md

 Each car has its own speed and battery drain characteristics.

 Cars start with full (100%) batteries.
-Each time you drive the car using the remote control, it covers the car's speed in meters and decreases the remaining battery percentage by its battery drain.
+Each time you drive the car using the remote control, it covers the car's speed in meters per timestep and decreases the remaining battery percentage by its battery drain.

 If a car's battery is below its battery drain percentage, you can't drive the car anymore.